zachafif/measuretreeheight/README.md

 ## Method

 The LiDAR point cloud first need to be classified as ground and non-ground point.
-Then the data will be normalized, this process is the same as the canopy height model (raster) for those more familiar with the term.
+Then the data will be normalized, this process is the same as the canopy height model (raster) for those who are more familiar with the term.
-After that, we can apply the local maximum filter (LMF) algorithm to the dataset.
+After that, the local maximum filter (LMF) algorithm applied to the dataset.
 The algorithm works by looking on the highest (maxima) on neighboring points in a circle of a certain radius (window size).

-The method I will be using is shown in this picture,
+The workflow the will be carried out shown in this picture,

 ![diagram case 1](https://github.com/zachafif/measuretreeheight/assets/103014717/1f1cf7a2-ac83-4d20-986f-679f94f06c50)